At a glance: Get detailed keyword data and see which search terms are most popular, so you can optimize organic conversions.

 With a few tweaks to your app page, it is possible to increase the amount of new organic installs.
-To optimize on organic searches, you need to get organic keyword data for your app.
+To optimize organic searches, you need to get organic keyword data for your app.

 - Use Android devices

 - Install an app from the Google results page

 The SDK extracts the keywords when provided by Google in the &utm_term parameter of the referrer if it is part of the link to Google Play.
 The values where possible are contained in the following AppsFlyer raw data fields: http_referrer, gp_broadcast_referrer, keywords.

 Expect that less than 1% of organic Android users follow this funnel and have organic keyword data.

 In other scenarios, Google does not share organic keyword data.
 For example, users searching in Google Play don't have organic keyword data.

 This limitation is applied by Google to all external vendors, including all attribution vendors.

 Organic keyword data is found in the following: